 The Time Profile page allows users to configure the time profile settings of the device.

-Figure 4.41 - System > Time Profile Settings
+Figure 4.46 - System > Time Profile Settings

-Range Name: Specifies the profile name.
+Range Name: Specifies the profile name for the time profile to be configured.

 Date: Select Date and specifies the From Day and To Day of the time profile.